rohanraja/xtrace-core/docs/000 - Tasks.md

 ### Code parsing and injection logic
 - Fix error where a To_string method can cause infinite recursion. #P0
     - e.g. in bool IsEditable(const Node &node) {
+- After hooking, check for errors by parsing again.
+    - If error found, try to find the method name, and ignore it automatically
+    - Log the error and report to me.
+- Fix error in third_party/blink/renderer/core/editing/text_offset_mapping.cc
+- For methods which are blacklisted and not important, keep a global map of this info
+    - which can be reused by anyone
+- Fix var state capture in for loops
+- Capture state in const declaration
+    -  const InlineContents inline_contents = ComputeInlineContentsFromNode(*node);

 #### CPP vars capturing scenarios
 - Capture vars declared with "&"